pieaerts/pieaerts/_masterclasses/ladakh-expedition-1.md

 Travel & cancellation insurance

-Tips & gratuities for staff
+Tips & gratuities for staff in camps and guides (all communities we meet during the expedition will be compensated by us with appropriate means of support*)

 Visa